 6.3.2.
 Regional Universities: Average teaching loads are higher than those of faculty in research universities.
 These teaching loads reflect regional universities having fewer graduate programs and less emphasis on research and scholarship than research institutions.
 Institutional teaching loads will average at least 24 credit hour equivalents each academic year.

 6.3.3.
 Comprehensive Community Colleges: Average teaching loads are somewhat higher than those of faculty in regional universities, because faculty do not have extensive research responsibilities.
 Institutional teaching loads will average at least 30 credit hour equivalents each academic year.

 R312-7.
 Student Admission

 7.1.
 Research Universities: Research universities are selective in admissions.

 7.2.
-Regional Universities: Regional universities are open-admission institutions unless otherwise excepted by the Board of Regents.
+Regional Universities: Regional universities are open-admission institutions unless otherwise excepted by the Board of Higher Education.
 Regional universities may test or assess students for directed course placement, the ability to benefit from specific courses for financial aid purposes, and the students’ projected ability to succeed.